OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 ​	The telnet server can be built  with the --build-telnet option, after building the softmodem or while building it.

-`./build_oai -I -w USRP --eNB --UE --build-telnet`srv
+`./build_oai -I -w USRP --eNB --UE --build-telnetsrv`

 ​	or